Our guide will show you how to get started with Microsoft Ads, from importing your Google Ads account to starting a campaign from scratch.

 Now you’ve successfully created your campaign, all that’s left to do is add your card details.
 Once you’ve got your payment method set up, your ads will go into review.
 If they abide by Microsoft’s rules, they’ll be approved and put live.

-Take advantage of this great little offer if you’re just getting started.
-Microsoft will give you £100 in ad credits when you deposit £20.
+Take advantage of this great offer if you’re a new customer and just getting started.
+We’ve come together with Microsoft to offer you $125 in ad credits when you spend $25 on Microsoft Advertising.
 So, your new Microsoft campaigns will go just a little bit further.
 More customers for free, what’s not to love?
-Claim your coupon here.
+Claim your coupon here – and be quick, there are only a limited amount of coupons to go round!

 And there you have it!